UNDP-Data/Access-All-Data-Viz/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

 ## Available Scripts
-Craco is used to add a cofiguration layer for CRA.
+Craco is used to add a configuration layer for CRA.
 The primary function is to stop the `build` to have optimized chunks of the built script. _This make the using the script in the Wordpress easier._ The configuration file for Craco is placed in the root folder and called `craco.config.js`
 * `npm run build`: Executes `craco build` and builds the app without chunking the main js script file.
 * `npm run start`: Executes `craco start` and start the local server for local deployment.
 * `npm install`: Installs all the dependencies.